dejmedus/spirals/README.md

 ## Spirals
 ### Hack with P5.js - GHW Oct 2022

-⚠️ **Please be aware that Spirals contains a rotating geometric pattern of bright colors**
+⚠️ **Please be aware that Spirals is a rotating geometric pattern of bright colors**

 Spirals is a small code-to-art project made with [P5.js](https://p5js.org) for [Global Hack Week's](https://ghw.mlh.io/oct) hack with P5.js challenge.